 Figure 1.2 Configure/Manually Assign a Named CAL for the NP service account (do not allow the NP service account to manually lease a Named or Session CAL)

-NOTE: The NP service account should not have any default user rights assignments removed from it via Active Directory Group Policy.
+- NOTE: The NP service account, built in Windows 'Network Service' and 'local' accounts should not have any default user rights assignments removed from it via Active Directory Group Policy.
 In some large network enterprises, user rights assignments are removed or changed for service account.
 User rights assignments must remain in their default state to ensure that Qlik NPrinting can be installed correctly and work as designed.
 Changing/removing any default user assignments via local group policy editor or through global network group policy management will adversely impact the installation and running of the NPrinting server environment.
-If policy is changed, the following may occur during setup and installation:
+If policy is changed, the following similar to the one below may occur during setup and installation.
+See figure 1.3:

 Finally, the NP service account must have network folder and file full permission access to all network file/folder locations for which it must connect to ie: such as output file locations on the network etc. Failure to provide the NP service account with adequate computer and network permissions will result in data reload and task hanging and report generation failures.
 Also as a reminder if using QlikView Publisher, the QVW must be published to the NPrinting dedicated service domain user account in order to allow NPrinting Connections to that QVW on the publisher server.

 - A dedicated NPrinting service account should be used with Qlik Sense implementation with NPrinting if you are running instances of NPrinting prior to June 2019 release of NPrinting.
 Not required if you are running June 2019 or later releases of NPrinting

 - A token (original license model) or analyzer license (new license model)

 use a Professional License as this will cause connection, report preview and task failures.
 Use 'analyzer' license where applicable

 - This is due to the nature by which NPrinting service share's/borrows a token or license.